Megasware128/dainty-shared/readme.md

 # `dainty-shared`

-Dainty is a configurable, refined, and balanced color theme using carefully selected colors within the CIELAB color space.
+Dainty is a configurable, refined, and balanced color theme using carefully selected colors within the Lab color space.
 It is designed to maximize readability and reduce eye strain.

 _This repo contains code and documentation shared between Dainty for different applications._